 "Wait a minute, you know what this means, right?" he asked, his face turning serious.
 "You, Jennifer Mary O'Callahan, are going to be a Golden Gopher."

-I hadn't thought about it like that.
+Ugh, I hadn't thought about it like that.
 "Don't say that!
 And don't call me that."
-I hated my real name, no one ever called me it.
+I hated my real name, no one ever called me Jennifer.
 Ever since I was kid people had referred to me as Cal, a shortened form of my last name.
 I threw one of the pillows on our couch at him for good measure.
 It him square in the head.

 "Come on, that did not hurt."